Alpha-divergence loss function for neural density ratio estimation: DRE using a neural network with an α -divergence loss

-Training a neural network with $\alpha$-Div is shown in Algorithm \ref{algo_train_DRE}.
-Practically, neural networks rarely achieve infimum as in Equation (\ref{theorem_alpha_div_loss_for_training}).
-Therefore, normalizing the naive estimated values of neural networks is efficient in achieving better optimization.
-The following theorem justifies the normalization of the estimated values.
+We train a neural network with $\alpha$-Div as described in Algorithm \ref{algo_train_DRE}.
+In practice, neural networks rarely achieve the global optimum in Equation (\ref{theorem_alpha_div_loss_for_training}).
+The following theorem suggests that normalizing the estimated values, $q(\mathbf{x})/p(\mathbf{x}) = e^{-T_\theta(\mathbf{x})} / \hat{E}_P\left[e^{-T_\theta}\right]$, improves the optimization of the neural networks.